isomerpages/moe-guangyangsec/_the-gyss-experience/Our Curriculum/Physical Education.md

 <p>These transformative camps&nbsp; provide a variety of authentic contexts
 that enable students to apply their learning in new situations and deal with challenges positively.
-Through various outdoor challenges such as,&nbsp;outdoor cooking, shelter building and navigation, Students embrace growth mindset as they overcome challenges in unfamiliar environments, while collaborative learning flourishes through team-based problem solving and peer support.
+Through various outdoor challenges such as,&nbsp;outdoor cooking, shelter building and navigation, students embrace growth mindset as they overcome challenges in unfamiliar environments, while collaborative learning flourishes through team-based problem solving and peer support.
 These immersive experiences develop responsibility and integrity as students